scott-simpson/scott-simpson/src/pages/projects/checking-out-with-transparency.md

 description: >-
   Our challenge was to build the smoothest and most trustworthy experience to send flowers online.
-We ended up creating one of the most popular floral brands in the country, processing nearly $15m in annual revenue with a 14% conversion rate.
+We ended up creating one of the most popular floral brands in the country, processing nearly $2m in monthly revenue with a 12% conversion rate.
 shortDescription: Building the smoothest and most trustworthy experience to send flowers online.
 date: 2018-11-13T05:00:00.000Z